Saayaman/webflow-react-template/README.md

 Before you push to github,
 1. Create a PUBLIC repository
+2. Get the ACCESS TOKEN of the Github account of the PUBLIC REPOSITORY
+3. Save the ACCESS TOKEN as `ACCESS_TOKEN` as a Secret inside the PRIVATE REPOSITORY Settings
-2. Change the credentials for the `node.js.yml` file.
+4. Change the credentials for the `node.js.yml` file.
-3. Once all the code is done, put your code to github
+5. Once all the code is done, put your code to github
 ```
 git add.
 git commit -m "comment"